lpn-plant/lpntpm-docs/docs/sparkfun-thingplus.md

 - Cortex-M4 - target application to run on Cortex-M4, Qorc SDK contains a few applications, including `qf_helloworldsw` which is the diag application that comes preinstalled.
-- bootfpga, TBD: documentation says this is used for device flashing, what's the purpose of this component?
-(USB serial is somewhere else)
+- bootfpga - this is USB serial FPGA.
+See the section below for how to recover.
 - FPGA for user application - FPGA which can be used for any purpose.

 ![](/images/qorc-flash-memory-map-addresses.svg)